LIMUNIMI/ASMD/docs/Scientific_notes.rst

 onset sequence and the real score onset sequence, considering only the matchng notes, using the classical DTW symmetric step-pattern and the euclidean distance.
 The evaluation uses `vienna_corpus`, `traditional_flute`, `MusicNet`, `Bach10`
-and `asap` group from `Maestro` dataset for a total of 1733 scores.
-However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method doesn't end before of 20 seconds; this resulted in a total of TODO scores
+and `asap` group from `Maestro` dataset for a total of 875 scores.
+However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method ends after 20 seconds; this resulted in a total of 473 songs (54% of the total number of songs with an available score).

-Both the compared methods are based on the random choice of a standard deviation and a mean for the whole song according to the collected distributions of standard deviations and means.
+Both the two compared methods are based on the random choice of a standard deviation and a mean for the whole song according to the collected distributions of standard deviations and means.
 They instead differ in how they chose the standardized misalignment: